diegomendezp/Ironhack-lectures-v3/content/module1/Week 1/Day 5/Object Oriented Javascript 1 and 2.md

 #### `this` in functions

-`this` keyword in the function holds the value of Window object.
+`this` keyword in the function holds the value of the `Window` object.

 ```js
 function whatIsThis () {